Stochastic partial differential equations arising in self-organized criticality: Acknowledgements

 \section{Acknowledgements}

-We acknowledge support by the Max Planck Society through the Max Planck Research Group ``Stochastic partial differential equations'' and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the CRC 1283 ``Taming uncertainty and profiting from randomness and low regularity in analysis, stochastics and their applications''.
+We acknowledge support by the Max Planck Society through the Max Planck Research Group ``Stochastic partial differential equations''. and the funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - SFB 1283/2 2021-317210226.

 \pdfbookmark{References}{references}